-Advanced Course • The advanced course is a two-year course of instruction with emphasis placed on subjects which will develop in the student a high growth potential as an Air Force officer and also prepare the student to perform the duties of an Air Force officer in fields closely allied to his major field of study.
+Advanced Course • The Advanced Course is a two-year course of instruction with emphasis placed on subjects which will develop in the student a high growth potential as an Air Force officer.
 Each quarter of study in the Advanced Course requires attendance at 5 hours of instruction per week.
-Academic credit allowed for Advanced Air Science Courses is 3 quarter hours each.
+Academic credit allowed for Advanced Air Science is 3 quarter hours each.

-Eligibility Requirements • To be eligible for enrollment in the Advanced Course the student must submit an application to the Professor of Air Science and Tactics.
+Eligibility Requirements $\bullet$ To be eligible for enrollment in the Advanced Course the student must submit an application to the Professor of Air Science and Tactics.
 This application will include:

-- 1. Documentary evidence of completion of the Basic Course or of equivalent training.
-(Veterans will submit a photostatic copy of discharge.) - 2.
-Documentary evidence of age.
-(Applicants cannot be over 25 years of age upon entrance into Advanced Course.) - 3.
-A statement that student will attend an Air Force ROTC summer camp of four weeks' duration during his summer vacation between the junior and senior years. - 4.
-A statement that student has never been a member of a subversive organization.
+1. Documentary evidence of completion of the Basic Course or of equivalent training.
+(Veterans will submit a photostatic copy of discharge.)

+2. Documentary evidence of age.
+(Applicants cannot be over 25 years of age upon entrance into Advanced Course.)

+3. A statement that student will attend an Air Force ROTC summer camp of four weeks' duration during his summer vacation between the junior and senior years.

+4. A statement that student has never been a member of a subversive organization.

-- 5. A statement that, upon completion of the course and graduation, student will accept and retain a reserve commission for an indefinite period.
-Also, that student will serve a minimum of two years on active duty, if called by the Secretary of the Air Force. - 6.
-A statement that the student will arrange his student teaching to permit his continued attendance of military classes on the campus. - 7.
-A statement that student has never been convicted by military or civil court.
-(A waiver can be requested for those students who have been found guilty of minor violations.) - 8.
-Academic record and results of general survey and screening tests.
+5. A statement that, upon completion of the course and graduation, student will accept and retain in an active status, as a member of a regular or reserve component for a period of eight years, a reserve commission in the United States Air Force Reserve.
+Also, that student will serve a minimum of two years on active duty, if called by the Secretary of the Air Force.

+6. A statement that the student will arrange his student teaching to permit his continued attendance of military classes on the campus.

+7. A statement that student has never been convicted by military or civil court.
+(A waiver can be requested for those students who have been found guilty of minor violations.)

+8. Academic record and results of general survey and screening tests.

 Selection for Advanced Course • The college and the Professor of Air Science and Tactics will select those applicants found to be the most highly qualified for enrollment in the Advanced Course.
 The number of students selected is subject to quota limitations imposed by the Air Force.
+Maximum enrollment quota in the Advanced Course exists for students physically qualified and desirous of flight training with the Air Force after graduation.